hadyelsahar/domain-shift-prediction/README.md

 #####  EMNLP 2019 Paper :page_with_curl:

 ## :pill: tldr;
 We propose a method that is able to predict the drop in accuracy of a trained model.
-Our method can predict the drop in accuracy with an error rate as little as 2.15% for sentiment analysis and 0.89% for POS tagging respectively, without needing any labeled examples from the target domain.
+Our method can predict the drop in accuracy with an error rate as little as 2.15% for sentiment analysis and 0.89% for POS tagging respectively, without needing any labeled examples from the target domain, only assuming the availability of small fixed number of labeled evaluation datasets from several other domains.

 ## :small_red_triangle_down: Brief